 - Net Profit Margin= 6.00%

-Net profit margin is an important profitability ratio which measures the profit of the company over total sales for a particular period and it is stated in percentage (%).
+Net profit margin is an important profitability ratio that measures the company’s profit over total sales for a particular period, and it is stated in percentage (%).
+Net profit margins can be positive in the case of net profit or negative in the case of net losses.
 A higher net profit margin means that a company is more efficient in converting sales into actual profit and vice-versa.
-Net profit margins can be positive in the case of net profit or negative, in the case of net losses.

 Calculating the net profit margin needs to have some important details from the company’s income statement (Profit & Loss Account):

-- Net Sales or Total Revenue: Net sales are sales revenue which excludes sales returns, excise duty paid and allowances etc. In another hand, net sales are the revenue occurred from the normal course of businesses or sales of goods and services for a particular period of time.
+- Net Sales or Total Revenue: Net sales are sales revenue that excludes sales returns, excise duty paid and allowances, etc. On the other hand, net sales are the revenue that occurs from the normal course of businesses or sales of goods and services for a particular period of time.

-- Total Expenses: Total expenses of a company refer to the total expenses incurred in running the business for a particular period of time.
-It includes purchases of raw materials, commissions/discounts, fixed expenses (rent, insurance, license fees, utilities etc) and variable expenses (advertising, delivery charges, electricity etc) along with tax and interest expenses for the company.
+- Total Expenses: A company’s total expenses refer to the expenses incurred in running the business for a particular period.
+It includes purchases of raw materials, commissions/discounts, fixed expenses (rent, insurance, license fees, utilities, etc.), variable expenses (advertising, delivery charges, electricity, etc.), and tax and interest expenses for the company.

 - Net Income:

 In many instances, Gross income is the same as total revenue.
-However, It can differ with certain exclusions; for instance, stock options granted to company executives.
-For this example, we consider that gross income and sales revenue are the same.
-To arrive at net income for a specific period, like a quarter, a half year or a year, we subtract from total income/revenue with all business expenses for the same period.
-These include all operating costs, interest, tax payments and preferred stock dividends if any.
+However, It can differ with certain exclusions, for instance, stock options granted to company executives.
+For this example, gross income and sales revenue are the same.
+To arrive at net income for a specific period, like a quarter, a half year, or a year, we subtract from total income/revenue from all business expenses for the same period.
+These include all operating costs, interest, tax payments, and preferred stock dividends.
 The remaining profit is called net income for the period.

 Significance and Use of Net Profit Margin Formula

-- Generally, a reduction in net profit margin would suggest a lot of problems for the companies in expense management or lackluster sales.
+- Generally, a reduction in net profit margin would suggest many problems for the companies in expense management or lackluster sales.

-- Investors would want to know whether the company is making enough money to distribute dividends.
-One of the indicators they will look at is the company’s profit margin
+- Investors want to know whether the company is making enough money to distribute dividends.
+One of the indicators they will look at is the company’s profit margin.

-- The net profit margins reflect the percentage of the total profit made by a company which increases the net worth of the company by retaining it in the businesses.
+- The net profit margins reflect the percentage of the total profit made by a company, which increases the company’s net worth by retaining it in the business.

-- This ratio tells about the company position in the industry.
+- This ratio tells about the company’s position in the industry.
 Always, higher net profit margin businesses continue for a longer period of time and lead the industry.

-- It helps the management to declare the dividend, product pricing, market expansion etc, on the basis of net profit margins.
+- It helps the management to declare the dividend, product pricing, market expansion, etc., based on net profit margins.

 - Profit margin is very useful when comparing companies in similar industries.
-A higher profit margin indicates a more profitable company that has better control over its costs compared to its competitors.
+A higher profit margin indicates a more profitable company with better control over its costs than its competitors.

-- Net profit margins are also useful for the lenders or analyst to know the credit worthiness of a company by calculating debt or interest servicing capability.
+- Net profit margins are also useful for lenders or analysts to know a company’s creditworthiness by calculating debt or interest servicing capability.

 Net Profit Margin Calculator